floppyzedolfin/sync/CHANGEBLOG.md

 - `reference` will have a backup copy of the contents of the watched directory

-`watcher` won't really be receiving requests. `reference` will expose one endpoint, probably `update`, that will be called by `watcher` to notify the creation of new data (or update, or deletion thereof).
+`watcher` won't really be receiving requests. `reference` will expose one endpoint, probably `update`, that will be called by `watcher` to patch the creation of new data (or update, or deletion thereof).
 Now, in order to communicate, we need a protocol.
 I'll settle down with HTTP as it's what I know, and [gRPC](https://grpc.io/), because I want to use that rather than